cdl-geneseo/geneseo-dictionary/S/Sweet.md

 # Sweet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sweet

 Created by  Graham Drake, last modified on Jan 14, 2015

 Sweet: (adj) A positive reaction to a situation or statement. &quot;'I aced the test'...'Sweet!'&quot;  A similar definition appears at http://www.urbandictionary.com/define.php?term=sweet; the entry is probably not specific to Geneseo.